payola/Payola/docs/developer_guide.md

 }
 ```

-For some purposes, customizing the serialization process is necessary - it has proven useful to skip or add some fields of the object, etc. - this lead to serialization rules.
+For some purposes, customizing the serialization process is necessary - it has proven useful to skip or add some fields of the object, etc. - this leads to serialization rules.
 For example, you might want to hide an implementation detail that a class' private fields are prefixed with an underscore (`_`) - it is possible to do so simply by adding a new `BasicSerializationRule`, where you can define a class (or trait) whose fields should be serialized (e.g. you want to serialize only fields of a common superclass, ignoring fields of subclasses), a list of fields that should be omitted (transient fields) and a list of field name aliases (a map of string &rarr; string translations).

 The rules are applied in the same order as they are added to the serializer.
-You can explore additional serialization rules in generated documentation.
+You can explore additional serialization rules in the generated API documentation.

 <a name="s2js"></a>
 ## Project payola/s2js